 What can I do to help control portion sizes of food?

 One way to maintain a healthy weight is to watch how much you eat.
 You can do this by controlling portion sizes.
-Comparing the serving sizes of foods with familiar objects with portion awareness.
+Compare the serving sizes of foods with familiar objects for portion awareness.
 Here are some items that are equal in size to one serving of various foods.

 |Meat||3 ounces||Deck of cards||Range 150-300s (lean to high fat)|